rkelson/metadata-asset-tracking-tool/metadata/political/vista_ballot_areas.md

 ### How was the dataset created?

 UGRC aggregates voter precinct data submitted by County Clerk and GIS offices.
-This dataset is updated periodically as municipal and county boundaries change and as voter count grows beyond the maximum number of voters allowed per precinct (currently 1250 voters).
+They send periodic updates as municipal and county boundaries change and as voter count grows beyond the maximum number of voters allowed per precinct (currently 1250 voters).

 ### How reliable and accurate is the dataset?